cloudmesh-community/sp19-222-97/project-report/report.md

 :wave: numbered list syntax

 The first part of the project required me to program a way to retrieve the transcribed data.
 Due to the data on the website being only images of spreadsheets rather then the spreadsheets themselves, this was neccessary. [@website:2] By importing the Python libraries csv and requests, the program can retrieve this data from a Google Drive downloadable link as TETRIS_DOWNLOAD.csv.
-This data set can be found [here.](https://drive.google.com/open?id=1ndBqB24w8OnpZmTZTU_Ey2iHdbgxDZgJeuYc66tzhTI){#sec:tetris-data}

-:wave: I dont need a link to your data in the report.

 The analysis of the data was first done with the usage of a linear regression model.
 For this, I took the features to be year, rounds won, and composite score.
 The label in question was the resulting ranking of players.
 The second model used was a data tree classifier.
-This would help with the previous linear regression model, since we can observe how the Gini coefficients - analytical resultants of data trees that help color the importance of certain variables - are resulted from the usage of a data tree.
+This would help with the previous linear regression model, since we can observe how the Gini coefficients - numbers that represent the inequality distribution of data tree nodes that help color the importance of certain variables - are resulted from the usage of a decision tree.
+Gini coefficients are assigned to each

-:wave: add substance to the above paragraph, what are gini coefficients, what are analytical resultants be specific and elaborate.

 By using a data tree node to evaluate linear regression models, we can better understand which relationships between variables are meaningful and which are not.
+T

 :wave: how exactly does a data tree do this?